-1(e)(i) Deemed loan to TSB (continued)
+1(e)(i) Deemed Ioan to TSB (continued)

 This is the treatment which has been adopted on the transfer of the mortgage loans from TSB to the LLP.
-The LLP has determined that the transfer of the contractual rights to cash flows is not affected by TSB retaining the cash manager and servicer roles and the revolving nature of the asset pool underlying the programme introduces a material delay betw een the original cash collection and is final remittance to TSB under the term loans.
-As a result of this, the pass-through arrangement is failed and TSB continues to recognise the mortgage assets on its balance sheet.
+The LLP has determined that the transfer of the contractual rights to cash flows is not affected by TSB retaining the cash manager and servicer roles and the revolving nature of the asset pool underlying the programme introduces a material delay between the original cash collection and its final remittance to TSB under the term loans.
+As a result of this, the pass-through arrangement is failed and TSB continues to recognise the mortgage assets on its statement of financial position.

-Had the pass-through arrangement conditions been met, the mortgages w ould still not be eligible for de-recognition because TSB bears the risk of default on the loans through the requirement to add additional collateral to pass the Asset Coverage Test, and also receives excess income generated from the loans, exposing it to the variability of rew ards of the underlying mortgage portfolio.
+Had the pass-through arrangement conditions been met, the mortgages would still not be eligible for de-recognition because TSB bears the risk of default on the loans through the requirement to add additional collateral to pass the Asset Coverage Test, and also receives excess income generated from the loans, exposing it to the variability of rewards of the underlying mortgage portfolio.